Dictation9/ChastiPi/README.md

 ### Performance Tips

+- Device dashboard updates every 6 seconds by default
-- The dashboard updates every 2 seconds by default
+- System monitor updates every 2 seconds by default
 - Process list updates every 4 seconds
-- Adjust these intervals in `dashboard.js` if needed
+- Adjust these intervals in the respective JavaScript files if needed
-- Monitor your Pi's resources while running the dashboard
+- Monitor your Pi's resources while running the dashboards

 ## License